dessentialist/growth_model/inputs.md

 ## Model Inputs

-This document lists all inputs the FFF Growth System consumes.
+This document lists all inputs the Growth System consumes.
 It is organized by where and how the model uses them, and annotated with whether each input is sector-specific or material-specific.
 Values live primarily in `inputs.json`; scenario files can override many of them.

 ### Who updates it and where
 - **Run controls (start/stop/dt)**: edit in the scenario file under `scenarios/` (preferred for experiments)